SourMesen/Mesen/Docs/content/configuration/Video.md

 **Load Preset Palette**: Mesen comes with a number of built-in palette options - you can select them from here.

 **Load Palette File**: Use this to load a .pal file into the emulator.
+Mesen supports both 64-color (192 bytes) and 512-color (1536 bytes) palette files.
+The 512-color palette files can be used to control the colors used when the PPU's R/G/B emphasis bits are turned on.

 **Export Palette**: Use this to export your current palette into a .pal file.